Quotient rings and fields of integers from the metric geometry point of view: Gromov-Hausdorff distance between quotient rings

 Let us consider the collection of prime fields as metric spaces,

 where $\Pi\subset \,\mathbb{N}$ denotes the aggregate of the increasing prime numbers.
-Given the collection $\widetilde{\mathcal{P}}$, there exist convergent subsequences in $\mathcal{P}$ in the Gromov-Hausdorff sense, since although $\mathcal{P}$ is not uniformly totally bounded, to the effects of considering limits, the relaxation of living aside some elements for $p$ small prime is innocuous.
-Therefore, we have the following \begin{proposicion} The collection $\widetilde{\mathcal{P}}$ contains a convergent subsequence of metric compact spaces. \end{proposicion} By Proposition \ref{subsequencia primos} there is a sub-sequence $\mathcal{S}=\{(\mathbb{Z}/p_i\mathbb{Z},\tilde{d}_{p_i}),\,p_i\in \,\Pi\}\subset\,\widetilde{\mathcal{P}}$ with increasing primes $p_i$ such that there is convergence in the Gromov-Hausdorff sense, \begin{proposicion} There is a sequence of prime numbers $\{p_n,\,n\in\,\mathbb{N}\}$ such that the sub-sequence $\mathcal{S}$ converges in the sense Gromov-Hausdorff sense to a compact, metric space. \end{proposicion}
+Given the collection $\widetilde{\mathcal{P}}$, there exist convergent subsequences in $\widetilde{\mathcal{P}}$ in the Gromov-Hausdorff sense, \begin{teorema} The collection $\widetilde{\mathcal{P}}$ contains at least one convergent subsequence of compact metric spaces. \end{teorema} The proof mimics the one of {\it Theorem} \ref{fundamental result} and it is not necessary to repeat the argument.